 This testing is carried out to assure that harmful bacteria are not present - not even in very low amounts.
 Therefore, the product is enriched by growing it in enrichment broth for seven days so pathogenic bacteria, if present in very low number, will be able to multiply and be detected.

 includes Pseudomonas aeruginosa, E.coli, Salmonella, Serratia, Enterobacter, Klebsiella pneumoniae and others

 - Microbial Identification

 Once organisms are isolated from a product and a manufacturer wants to know which organisms are present, they order a Microbial Identification Test of their products.
 Isolates are identified starting with observing their morphology.
 Isolates are Gram stained and observed under the microscope.
 This gives an initial clue about whether they are gram negative or gram positive.
 Isolates are then identified

 - Antimicrobial Preservative Effectiveness Test (Challenge Test)

-The antimicrobial efficacy test evaluates the effectiveness of an antimicrobial preservative in the health, beauty, personal care, or cosmetic product.
-The test is carried out in such a way that the product is challenged with the known strains of the microorganisms.
+The antimicrobial efficacy test evaluates the effectiveness of an antimicrobial preservative in a health, beauty, personal care, or cosmetic product.
+The test is carried out in such a way that the product is challenged with known strains of microorganisms.
 Personal care and cosmetic testing samples are tested at different intervals to determine the survival of the organisms.
 The test demonstrates the efficacy of the product to stop the growth of pathogenic organisms like Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, Candida albicans, and Aspergillus niger.
 The microorganism survival is monitored for 28 days.